-Remaining areas of the estuary margins had extensive pastoral and, to a lesser extent, rural residential development with associated drainage, flood, roading and erosion protection measures.
+The extensive pastoral and, to a lesser extent, residential development of the estuary margins has seen associated drainage, flood, roading and erosion protection measures put in place.
 These have resulted in a steepened and hardened estuary margin, often with a steep or vertical face along the edge of past reclamations, and around which very little buffering vegetation remains.
-This, combined with associated drainage of wetland and saltmarsh areas, channelisation of streams, and the restriction of tidal flows to smaller embayments in the estuary significantly compromises the estuary's natural capacity to respond to climate change related sea level rise and to assimilate and buffer against inputs of sediment and nutrients.
-The habitat lost as a consequence is further expected to have had significant adverse impacts on native fish spawning and bird habitat.
+This, combined with associated drainage of wetland and saltmarsh areas, channelisation of streams, and the restriction of tidal flows to smaller embayments in the upper estuary significantly compromises the estuary's natural capacity to respond to climate change related sea level rise and to assimilate and buffer against inputs of sediment and nutrients.
+The habitat lost as a consequence is further expected to have had significant adverse impacts on native fish spawning and bird habitat including the known spawning sites upstream of the Collingwood to Puponga road bridge.

-While relatively small in extent, recent drainage of saltmarsh and conversion to pasture in the west of the estuary was evident, and highlights ongoing incremental saltmarsh losses that should be assessed and managed on a site specific basis.
+While relatively small in extent, recent shoreline armouring and saltmarsh drainage in the north of the estuary was evident and highlights the need to ensure ongoing estuary modification of this nature is appropriately assessed and managed on a site specific basis.